enhatem/quadrotor_mpc_acados/README.md

 7. In order to be able to successfully render C code templates, you need to download the t_renderer binaries for your platform from https://github.com/acados/tera_renderer/releases/ and place them in <acados_root_folder>/bin (please strip the version and platform from the binaries (e.g. ```t_renderer-v0.0.34 -> t_renderer```).
 Notice that you might need to make ```t_renderer``` executable.
 Run ```export ACADOS_SOURCE_DIR=<acados_root_folder>``` such that the location of acados will be known to the Python package at run time.

-8. Change the path to arcados installation folder in each files in the models folder.
+8. Change the path to acados installation folder in each files in the models folder.